 - *1/2 tsp of stevia *optional ingredient only used if the sauce is tasting very acidic.

-Heat up olive oil in a 6+ quart heavy duty stainless steel stock pot on medium heat.
+- Heat up olive oil in a 6+ quart heavy duty stainless steel stock pot on medium heat.
 Once heated add in chopped garlic.
 Let saute for 2-3 minutes, be sure to not let the garlic burn.
 Turn heat down to low.
 Open cans of crushed tomatoes and tomato sauce pour slowly into stock pot.
-Stir in the puree you saved from the meatball recipe.
+Stir in the puree you saved from the meatball recipe (if available).
 Add all the dried spices, fresh basil, salt and pepper, and stir.
-When meatballs are done baking place in sauce.
-You will have to gently stir the meatballs in several times to fit them all in the sauce.
-Let cook on low stirring occasionally for 4-6 hours.
-Serve with fresh grated parmesan sprinkled on top.
+Let simmer on low heat for about 30 minutes.

 I hope you enjoy these as much as our family!